ChaoticBuilder/Ultrabell/README.md

 Make sure to check out the [Enclosed Instruction Booklet](https://docs.google.com/document/d/11Rfg5CGrtVHVqCT0m6SxOWny0ZW_q_8i5hatfc4SltU) for this E3 Kiosk!

-MARIO 1995: ULTRABELL

-*This isn't your ordinary SM64 Development build.
-There are secrets hidden within...*

 INTRO:
 Welcome to Ultrabell! *Enjoy your stay, as **Mario's Kingdom is endless!***